Skip to Content

 Key Features

-• Real-time document synchronization — Multiple users can edit the same activity simultaneously.
+• Real-time document synchronization — Multiple users can edit the same board simultaneously.

 • Conflict resolution — Yjs CRDTs handle concurrent edits without conflicts.